 - Single account/wallet for casino and sports betting

 - Comprehensive identification protocols, KYC and geolocation

 - Responsible gaming controls, including limits and exclusions

 - Federal W2G reporting and withholding on both casino and sports winnings

 - Financial, operational and regulatory reporting, which includes sports betting history

 Where did FanDuel start?

-Alongside its foray into sports betting, FanDuel will continue to offer it wide array of DFS contests.
-The company currently offers a variety its DFS product for the following leagues/sports:
+Alongside its foray into sports betting, FanDuel will continue to offer its vast array of DFS contests.
+The company currently provides a variety of DFS product for the following leagues/sports:

 - Mike Tyson vs Roy Jones Jr. Will Take Place September 12, 2020